-Apart from the elderly and vulnerable groups requiring booster shots, there is no evidence to suggest people need five vaccine doses.
+There is no evidence that people need five vaccine doses.

-An unsubstantiated claim on The Daily expose, a fake news website states that fully immunized people may not have "enough protection" against COVID-19.
+An unsubstantiated claim on The Daily Expose, a fake news site, states that fully immunized people may not have "enough protection" against COVID-19.
 The article's headline misleadingly says, "people will need FIVE Covid vaccine doses for immunity."
 However, the article lacks context and therefore misleads the public.
-There is currently no evidence suggesting that healthy people without an underlying condition will undoubtedly require booster shots.
+There is currently no evidence that healthy people without an underlying condition will undoubtedly require booster shots.

 Several studies have found that vaccines effectively prevent severe illness and death against the Delta variant, according to Factcheck.org.
-U.K.'s Public Health England (PHE) suggests that the vaccination programme prevent 7.9 million infections and 28,000 deaths in England.
+U.K.'s Public Health England (PHE) suggests that the vaccination program has prevented 7.9 million infections and 28,000 deaths in England.

 More data is required to know if the majority of the population requires a booster shot.
 Therefore, it is misleading to say that people need five doses of the COVID-19 vaccine.

 The COVID-19 pandemic has given rise to a lot of potentially dangerous misinformation.
 For reliable advice on COVID-19, including symptoms, prevention, and available treatment, please refer to the World Health Organization or your national healthcare authority.